davidosaro/Floo/README.md

 # Floo
-Floo is a pomodoro clock app that helps you get into a state of flow and concentration.
+Floo (Flow) is a pomodoro clock app that helps you get into a state of flow and concentration.
 You pair with other users and leaderboard systems.

 ## Why you should use Floo
 If you are developer and you want to harness the state of flow and concentration in your workspace.